 “Hey, hey,” Hawke crooned, reaching for the raven.
 “You’re not allowed to die yet, Pluck.
 You’ve got to take my message to Varric.”

-“S’okay,” Hawke murmured, reaching a hand out and hoping to the Maker that healing worked as well on birds as it did on humans and elves.
-Blue light filled her palms and surrounded the bird.
+“S’okay,” Hawke murmured, reaching a hand out and hoping to the Maker that healing worked as well on birds as it did on humans and elves and dwarves.
+Blue light filled her palms, and she settled her hands over the raven.

 “Varric never bothered to tell anyone this,” she murmured, “but I’m pretty good at healing.
 Slaughter looks better on paper, though, so Varric played up the lightning and the punching and stuff.
 But rain comes from storms, too, right?
 Destruction is the flip side of life and all that shit.”